This blog post is all about the best things to do in Salem, Massachusetts during Halloween.

 Paved with red bricks, it definitely makes the place very picturesque and I can imagine it looking especially beautiful in the autumn with the red and orange leaves matching the brickwork.

-There are many stores in the village selling witchy items, Salem merchandise and even some bookstores.
 I love browsing in these stores to see what I can find and when it comes to witchery, you’ll definitely find some crazy things!

 3. Hocus Pocus Filming Locations